uma-dev/spring-boot-notes/notes.md

 ### JDBC

 Java database connectivity.
 Hibernate / JPA uses JDBC for all database communications, so Hibernate runs in top in JDBC.
-Here is a sample code:
+Here is a snippet:

 ```java
 import java.sql.*;